 Oude Genever also has a higher alcohol content than most gins at 40 – 45% ABV (alcohol by volume).
 This higher ABV makes for a bolder taste that some people prefer over lighter gins.

-See also What is the history of Polish vodka?
+See also What are the health benefits of Tequila?

 How to Enjoy Oude Genever